prakash-thunder/Price_prediction_project/README.md

 # Real Estate Price Prediction Project
 ## introduction
-This project demonstrates a Machine learning model that predicts the home price in Banglore, India.
+This project demonstrates a Machine learning model that predicts the home price in Banglore using sklearn and linear regression.
 It uses the dataset from Kaggle.
 It also contains a website for interaction with the machine learning model.

 ### Below data science concepts are used in this project